asuc-octo/berkeleytime/setup.md

 Docker applications.
 Make sure you have both install on your computer before you start.
 Docker Compose comes with Docker in most cases (such as MacOS).

+### Seeding the Local Database
-To run Berkeleytime, make sure this repo is clone.
-From the top level, first download the development Postgres data with `make init`.
-This will create a folder `build/postgres-data`.
-Don't try to push it to Github - its a local copy of the production data.
-Note: If you recieve the error `make: wget: No such file or directory`, make sure you have `wget` installed.
+To run Berkeleytime, make sure this repo is cloned.
+From the top level, first download the development Postgres data:
+1. `make postgres` - start up the postgres container
+2. `curl -O https://storage.googleapis.com/berkeleytime/public/bt_seed.sql.gz` - download the database as a GZip file
+3. `gzip -d bt_seed.sql.gz` - unzip this file
+4. `cat bt_seed.sql | docker exec -i bt_postgres psql -U bt -d bt_main` - see Postgres container with the data.

+Before starting the server, make sure the `DATABASE_URL` entry in your `.env.dev` is `postgres://bt:bt@postgres:5432/bt_main` so that the backend connects to the local DB.

+### Starting the local server
 To boot the services, run `make up`.
 This will boot 6 containers (redis, postgres, nginx, Django, Node.js).
 Wait for both Postgres and Django to be running before you proceed.
 Django will say